 So you need to replace your skimmer weir?
-I can help you with that.
-You’re not the first person who needs some direction with this.
-Many first-time pool owners – or even people who had a swimming pool growing up – don’t know where to begin.
+Many pool owners – or even people who had a swimming pool growing up – don’t know where to begin.
+The skimmer weir is a plastic flap that allows water to flow through the skimmer while trapping debris.

 This article will explain what a weir is, where you can locate it, and will walk you through how to replace it and maintain it.
-The whole process should take you less than 10 minutes and costs you next to nothing.
+Let’s dive in!

 What Is a Skimmer Weir and Where Is It Located?